"Rodin’s work pays the admission fee alone... but the guide struggles to fill the space with anything particularly illuminating."

 This is where you come in contact with Rodin the modernist.
 French novelist Balzac was by no means a pretty picture, no Eros or Hermes; a large man, who in photographs has stout features and the jovial expressions of a provincial landlord.
 It was Rodin’s aim to emphasise the writer’s personality, rather than his physical appearance.
 A large robe sits on a plinth and is just one of many studies you come into contact with.
 It speaks about Rodin’s tireless obsession with detail.
 How he made Balzac beautiful is one of his most impressive feats.

-In an adjacent room is a surprising, overlooked highlight: the paintings Rodin made before beginning on a sculpture.
-Watercolours, mostly in a twilight blue and pink, which seem less like guidelines and more like spaces he could draft his emotions onto, are spread over the walls.
-As you scan the 20-or-so framed pieces you’re reminded of the fantastical impressionists, of Toulouse-Lautrec or Degas.
-Rodin’s painting is the most obvious reminder of the era from which he came.
+In an adjacent room is a surprising, overlooked highlight: a collection of watercolour paintings.
+Mostly in a twilight blue and pink, which seem less like guidelines and more like spaces he could draft his emotions onto, there are 20 or so spread over the wall.
+As you scan the framed pieces, you’re reminded of the fantastical impressionists, of Toulouse-Lautrec or Degas.
+Rodin’s paintings are the most obvious reminder of the era in which he toiled.

 It is in the masks of Japanese actress and dancer Ohta Hisa that Rodin’s desire to capture human emotion becomes most intense.
 His attempt to capture a single emotion, anguish, ranging across Hisa’s face during a performance in Marseille, resulted in some 50 masks, a rare focus on the face over the body.
 Many of them are here for us to see, in all shapes.
 It’s one of the most interesting displays in the entire exhibition, and the one that most supports the Rodin-as-Modernist claim (the masks bear similarity to Dada’s African-inspired masks, and represent a step from Rodin’s beloved Ancient Greeks).
 As you stare at Hisa’s sloping cheeks and wide mouth, it’s impossible not to question what it was that affected Rodin so intensely.
 But no personal insight is really given.